 What’s next for ANTA?

-ANTA has been a peak professional body since 1955 and we take our hats off to the past and the people who worked so hard to set us off on the right path and also to those who continue to lead our professional association.
+ANTA will continue to be a peak professional body since its establishment in 1955 and ANTA takes our hats off to the past Board Members and staff who have worked so hard and to those who continue to lead our professional Association.

 Change is our constant companion so we need to review frequently and reposition ANTA appropriately to meet our members needs and be vigilant to remain relevant and helpful to our most important resources; the members of our communities who rely on us to deliver safe and efficacious therapies at a reasonable cost through the highest quality practitioners we can foster and provide professional leadership to for the future.

 Representing the profession to the government and its regulators of the day to ensure all natural therapists who practice lawfully will continue to do so with full recognition for allied health services and the same access to private health fund rebate systems across the spectrum of natural therapies where currently approved government education systems exist across Australia.